-Next, respondents were placed into one of three groups: 1) LGB ATP respondents, 2) LGB KnowledgePanel respondents, or 3) all remaining ATP respondents.
+respondents, 2) lesbian, gay and bisexual KnowledgePanel respondents, or 3) all remaining ATP respondents.
 Within each group, the weights for each respondent were scaled to be proportional to that group's effective sample size.

-The groups were then recombined, and the weights were poststratified so that the weighted proportion of LGB adults matched its estimated share of the of the U.S. adult population.
+The groups were then recombined, and the weights were poststratified so that the weighted proportion of lesbian, gay and bisexual adults matched its estimated share of the U.S. adult population.